-Therefore, at the start of a business relationship, the due diligence process required concerning the client is the first filter to prevent money laundering.
-This prevention is based on the knowledge of the client and its beneficial owners, corroborated by information search in specialised databases, and by the knowledge of the envisaged purpose and nature of the business relationship.
-During the business relationship, an appropriate and proportionate vigilance to identified risks is ensured.
-IT client profiling tools and tools to detect unususal transactions are used to help Group staff.
+Thus, at the time of entering into a relationship, the due diligence required concerning the client is a first filter.
+This prevention is based on knowledge of the client and its beneficial owners, supported by searches into so-called negative information, as well as knowledge of the purpose and intended nature of the business relationship.
+During the business relationship, ongoing due diligence adapted to the level of identified risks is exercised and knowledge of the client is updated throughout the business relationship.